alcatrazEscapee/cyanide/README.md

         client {
             // Method must be a public static void with no arguments, in a public class.
 Will be invoked reflectively.
 Can throw exceptions. property 'cyanide.client_self_test', 'package.FullyQualifiedClassName#methodToRunSelfTests'
-            // Enables things that may break other things (removing DFU) property 'cyanide.enable_dangerous_features', 'true'
         }
     }
 }